Aleksandra-Rojek-p/disaster_response/README.md

 The Project consists of 3 sections:

-1. ETL (Extract, Load, Transform) Pipeline which imports data, cleans it and saves it in the databse structure using SQLite
+1. ETL (Extract, Load, Transform) Pipeline which imports data, cleans it and saves it in the database structure using SQLite.
-2. Machine Learning Pipeline which trains the model and imporves it using gridsearch
+2. Machine Learning Pipeline which trains the model and improves it using grid search for hyper parameter tuning.
-3. Web App that takes an input message and provides classification results alng wit data visualizations.
+3. Web App that takes an input message and provides classification results along with data visualizations.

-### Instalation
+### Installation

 Clone this GIT repository: